Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-The aim of this section is to generalize the point-to-point communication scheme, presented in \secref{ss:p2p_scheme}, to the $K$-user multicast channel defined in \secref{s:channel_model}.
-This is a generalization of the two-user case ($K=2$), that was considered in \cite{STUD:SP}.
+The goal of this section is to generalize the point-to-point communication scheme, presented in \secref{ss:p2p_scheme}, to the $K$-user BC channel defined in \secref{s:channel_model}.
+This is a generalization of the two-user case ($K=2$) that was considered in \cite{STUD:SP}.

 We start in \secref{ss:multi_user_intro} by defining some forms of joint decomposition of $K$ matrices.
 Namely, we define the $K$-user geometric mean decomposition ($K$-GMD) and the $K$-user joint equi-diagonal triangularization ($K$-JET).
-A communication scheme for the $K$-user multicast channel, based on these decompositions, is described in \secref{ss:multi_user_scheme}.
-Unfortunately, those decompositions do not always exist; In \secref{ss:multi_user_perfect_2x2} we provide necessary and sufficient conditions for the existence of the decomposition, in a certain special case.
+A communication scheme for the $K$-user common-message BC setting, based on these decompositions, is described in \secref{ss:multi_user_scheme}.
+Unfortunately, these decompositions do not always exist; In \secref{ss:multi_user_perfect_2x2} we provide necessary and sufficient conditions for the existence of these decompositions, for a certain special case.